 - Completed tracking documents (e.g. energy, water or staff training)

-- Case study to be completed with Green Lease Leader program staff
+- Case study may be completed with Green Lease Leader program staff

 Team Transaction Recognition